kamshory/ZKLibrary/README.md

 ```php
 deleteUserTemp($uid, $finger)
 ```
-Delete finger template of the user.
+Delete finger template of the user from the device.
 ###
 Parameters
 $uid